 - Coordinating communication channels to promptly address operational disruptions.

-Legal Implications of Demurrage Clauses
+What Are the Legal Implications of Demurrage Clauses?

 - Clearly delineating responsibilities for delays caused by external factors versus those within the carrier’s control.